davedash/django-fixture-magic/README.rst

 You can now safely load ``my_new_fixture.json`` in a test without foreign key i errors.

+By default, fixture magic will dump related fixtures to your model in your fixture.
+This can be disabled by passing the option ``--no-follow`` to ``dump_object``.
+This is useful if your target database is already partially setup.
+Here is and example default output of dump_object.

+    > ./manage.py dump_object APP.Book
+    [
+      {
+          "model": "APP.Author",
+          "fields": {
+              "pk": 5,
+              "name": "Mark Twain",
+          }
+      },
+      {
+          "model": "APP.Book",
+          "fields": {
+              "pk": 2,
+              "title": "Tom Sawyer",
+              "author": 5
+          }
+      }
+    ]

+Running with the ``--no-follow`` options yields:

+    > ./manage.py dump_object APP.Book --no-follow
+    [
+      {
+          "model": "APP.Book",
+          "fields": {
+              "pk": 2,
+              "title": "Tom Sawyer",
+              "author": 5
+          }
+      }
+    ]

 The second command is ``merge_fixtures``.
 This command takes several fixture files and does a simple de-dupe operation (based on model and pk) and returns a clean json file.
 This is helpful if you have multiple json fixtures that might